 Your core beliefs are a big topic and are difficult to simply shift, but I promise you with the right guidance and enough persistence, you CAN overcome them.
 You CAN transform how you view yourself and build the confidence to do that thing you keep thinking about.
 I have done it, and the women I coach on Follow Your Fire are doing it every day.
 You can too.

 You have thoughts about everything.
 About the tone of someone’s voice, the way you look, the state of your house, the weather, how much money your friend earns, what time you need to get up tomorrow… honestly – it’s tiring just typing it.

 Humans are skilled at jumping to conclusions, imagining worst case scenarios, criticising and comparing ourselves to anyone and anything else.
 Basically any opportunity to put yourself down, you will take.
 It is a real, real shame how natural this is for people.

 The really sad thing, is when we live by these mindsets, for the most part, we are not happy.
 Whilst you may have moments of happiness, you certainly do not experience that feeling of fulfillment.
 Life is so short, and we are letting false beliefs make us unhappy.
 Whether it be the sad belief you have about yourself, about someone else, or the belief that you won’t be happy until you get your hands on that shiny new thing you have your eye on.
 It is stealing your happiness.

 Given that feeling happy is what life is all about, it makes sense that we need to take control of the situation.

-If you are going to live a life of joy and content, you need to be more aware of your thoughts and the world they are creating around you.
+If you are going to live a life of joy, content and Following Your Fire – you need to be more aware of your thoughts and the world they are creating around you.
 When left to their own devices, thoughts are dangerous.

 There are three details about your thoughts, that once understood, can change your experience of every day life: